focus-trap/focus-trap/README.md

 Turn `element` into a focus trap.

-`element` can be a DOM node (the focus trap itself) or a string (which will be interpreted as the `id` of the intended focus trap).
+`element` can be a DOM node (the focus trap itself) or a selector string (which will be pass to `document.querySelector()` to find the DOM node).

 Options:

 - **initialFocus**: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
 With this option you can specify a different element to receive that initial focus.
-Can be a DOM node or a string (which will be interpreted as the `id` of the intended element).
+  Can be a DOM node or a selector string (which will be pass to `document.querySelector()` to find the DOM node).
 - **onDeactivate**: A function that will be called when the focus trap deactivates.
 This can be useful if, for example, you want to remove a modal from the screen when the user hits Escape and thereby deactivates the focus trap.

 ### focusTrap.deactivate()